-Cloudhouse’s software encapsulation solution uniquely helps to rapidly migrate all Windows desktop applications so that they can be deployed to both Amazon Workspaces or via Amazon AppStream 2.0 without any change to code, and then maintained forever within the resulting container.
+Cloudhouse’s application compatibility packaging solution uniquely helps to rapidly migrate all Windows desktop applications so that they can be deployed to both Amazon Workspaces or via Amazon AppStream 2.0 without any change to code, and then maintained forever within the resulting container.

 No App Left Behind

 There are many reasons why enterprises are migrating their workforce to Amazon Workspaces, or to Amazon AppStream 2.0.
 However, if a migration project is unable to move certain applications, then it will be unable to move certain users, resulting in the full benefits of the project simply not being realised.

 One of the most common reasons why an application cannot be moved is that they are old and in their existing state incompatible with, or not supported on, the target environment.
 Typically, this is either because they depend upon old runtimes like Java 1.3 or .Net 2.0, have hard coded dependencies on the OS, or lack install media.

 In some cases the obvious solution is to upgrade the application to the latest compatible, supported version.
 But upgrading is not often possible.

 Maybe an upgraded version doesn’t exist, the expertise needed with the application has left the business or the media to re-install the application lost.
 Or maybe upgrading is simply too expensive, the vendor no longer around, or the end-user experience so different in the upgraded version, associated change management becomes an issue.